UnrealMultiple/TShockPlugin/PvPer/README.en.md

-# pvper duel system
+# Pvper duel system

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: SOOFA, Yu Xue
+- Authors: Soofa, feather science
 - - 出处: [github](https://github.com/Soof4/PvPer/)
-+ This is a TSHOCK server plug -in mainly used for:
++This is a Tshock server plug-in mainly used for:
-- The PVP combat function among players is implemented.
-The plug -in uses the SQLite database storage duel data.
+- The PvP combat function between players is realized, and the plug-in uses SQLite database to store duel data.
-- Limit and manage player behavior through the event hook monitoring the game event to ensure that the duel rules are followed.
+- Monitor game events through event hooks, restrict and manage players' behaviors, and ensure that duel rules are followed.
-- At the same time, the plug -in supports configuration file loading and overload.
+- At the same time, the plug-in supports configuration file loading and overloading.
-- Note: Players will be directly killed if they get out of the scope of competition.
+- Note: if the player leaves the competition range, he will be killed directly and will be judged to lose.
 ## Update log

 ```